monzo/docs/source/includes/_pis.md

 You can only make payments in `GBP`.
 We don't support other currencies.

 <aside class="notice">
-If there are insufficient funds in the account, authorisation will fail and an error will be returned on redirection with the code `access_denied` and description "Insufficient funds in selected account to make requested payment."
+If there are insufficient funds in the account, authorisation will fail and an error will be returned on redirection with the code `access_denied` and `error_description` being "Insufficient funds in selected account to make requested payment."
 </aside>

 ## Scheduled Payments